20 Kitchen Science Hacks That Actually Work

 RDNE Stock Project by Pexels

 If you want tender meat, marinate it with pineapple juice or vinegar.
-The juice contains bromelain, which is an enzyme that breaks down protein and tenderizes the meat.
+The juice contains bromelain, an enzyme that breaks down protein and tenderizes the meat.
 Vinegar also works similarly by loosening the protein structure.

 19. Prevent Sugar from Clumping with a Slice of Bread